urbit/shrub/pkg/arvo/neo/cod/std/src/fil/counter.md

 This chapter is the only real "tutorial" in that Counter doesn't currently exist on your ship.
 You can build Counter yourself following along this guide.
 The remaining three chapters will discuss shrubs that already exists in your `%neo` desk: Diary, Messenger, and Tasks.

-In the Diary tutorial, you'll see how read and write data to the namepsace.
-In Messenger, you'll see how shrubs can interact with eachtoher through the dependencies system as well as pokes.
-In the Tasks chatper, we'll mostly look at how a full-featured UI works in the current system.
+In the Diary tutorial, you'll see how to write and read data to and from the namepsace.
+In Messenger, you'll see how shrubs can interact via the dependencies system.
+In the Tasks chapter, we'll look at how a full-featured UI works in the current system.

-This chapter is largely about pattern-matching what you know about Gall to the new system.
+This chapter is focused on pattern-matching what you know about Gall to the new system.

 ## Counter in Gall and Shrubbery
 Here's the Gall agent you'll reimplement in Shrubbery.
 It stores one number and takes one poke, `%inc`, to increment the number.